Explainer: G7 tax deal – what was agreed and what does it mean for Ireland?

 Second, Ireland would have to decide how to respond to the new global minimum, which may now be 15 per cent, even if some EU members states like France will continue to push for higher.

-If Ireland retained its 12.5 per cent rate and other counties – particularly the US – tax international earnings at a higher rate, then companies could face a top-up payment in their home market having paid here.
+If Ireland retained its 12.5 per cent rate and other counties – particularly the US – tax international earnings at a higher rate, then companies with operations here could face a top-up tax payment in their home market in addition to what they pay here.
+Also, under OECD proposals referred to by US Treasury Secretary, Janet Yellen,there is a backstop which could in some cases deny tax credits to companies in countries not applying the minimum.
+These measures would “ essentially put pressure” on countries to apply the minimum rate, she said.

-Or Ireland could choose to collect the extra revenue by increasing the 12.5 per cent rate to the new minimum.
+If Ireland increased its rate to the new global minimum it could provide additional revenue to compensate for that lose under the other part of the OECD plan.
+Ireland will wait to see what happens next at the OECD and US.

 What will Ireland’s position be?

-Minister for Finance Paschal Donohoe has argued that smaller countries which do not benefit from big domestic markets should be allowed to compete for investment using low corporate tax rates, such as Ireland’s 12.5 per cent.
+Minister Donohoe has argued that smaller countries which do not benefit from big domestic markets should be allowed to compete for investment using low corporate tax rates, such as Ireland’s 12.5 per cent.

 However the big countries argue that tax competition needs to stop, as it has been used by multinationals to cut their overall tax bill.